glimpse-editor/getglimpse-web/content/posts/anniversary-plans.md

 We believe that 0.2.0 will include all the initial functionality we promised, so our main costs from now on would be related to collaboration tools.
 Because we now know roughly how many contributors we need to provide services for and how large our user base is likely to be, we have determined that these services should be sufficient for our project's needs.

 Currently Bobby Moss is the solo developer of the forked code, with up to a dozen other people providing assistance with packaging, design, testing, moderation and governance.
+You can use the links on the [Contribute](/contribute/) page to follow their progress.

-Luna also runs a separate team composed of herself, Chaomodus and several designers that are working on a complete UI rewrite.
-We will provide more details about this in future blog posts.
+Luna also runs a separate team composed of herself and several designers that are working on a complete UI rewrite.
+We will provide more details about this in future blog posts, but in the meantime you can follow their progress [on Discord](https://discord.gg/hZhRceq).

-We estimate that Glimpse Image Editor has a user base of <=10000 users across Windows and GNU/Linux ecosystems.
+We estimate that Glimpse Image Editor has a user base of at least 10000 machines across Windows and GNU/Linux ecosystems, and we expect the download numbers to stabilise around that figure for each release over the next year or so.

 ## How does this impact donations?
 We will be closing our Github Sponsors account with immediate effect, as we unfortunately saw very little interest in that platform anyway.